 MOTIVATION FOR AND COMMITMENT TO CREATING A BETTER AND MORE SUSTAINABLE PLANET

 Every positive action, no matter how small, can be the first step to creating a virtuous cycle of sustainability.
-Thus, I strongly believe recognizing the interlinked relationships between human well-being, levels of consumption, gender equality, and environmental impacts help to build sustainable development.
-Particularly, in developing countries like Ethiopia, women’s role needs to be recognized to tackle environmental issues considering their main role in managing natural resources.
+Thus, I strongly believe recognising the interlinked relationships between human well-being, levels of consumption, gender equality, and environmental impacts help to build sustainable development.
+Particularly, in developing countries like Ethiopia, women’s role needs to be recognised to tackle environmental issues considering their main role in managing natural resources.
 Hence, I have strong enthusiasm that it is a prerequisite to creating an informed society in order to achieve economic growth that centred environmental, gender and social issues as its core.

 As part of Irish Aid’s commitment to engage evidence and policy for social change, International Institute for Environment and Development and Echnoserve (where I used to work) conducted a research on how to support Irish Aid funded partners (local government, civil society and research institutes) implementing climate-resilient agriculture (CSA) projects.
-This was done by collating and analyzing project data on context, interventions, outcomes, and determinants of outcomes the projects.
+This was done by collating and analysing project data on context, interventions, outcomes, and determinants of outcomes the projects.
 However, the generated local evidence exposed most CSA projects failed to systematically consider the differentiated need and roles of men and women at the planning and implementation stages.
 From this evidence, lessons were drawn to inform future programming and policy priorities in terms of how to reach women as main beneficiaries in climate resilience agriculture interventions.
 Hence, I took one of the key recommendations, which was to support networking and learning exchange among researchers and development practitioners working in gender equality to share knowledge and experiences in order to systematically target women as main beneficiaries of climate change interventions.